-(I) Receivables
+(m) Receivables

-Receivables may include amounts for dividends, interest, and amounts due from brokers.
-Dividends are accrued when the right to receive payment is established.
+Receivables may include amounts for dividends, interest and trust distributions and amounts due from brokers.
+Dividends and trust distributions are accrued when the right to receive payment is established.
 Interest is accrued at the end of each reporting period from the time of last payment in accordance with the policy set out in note 2(e).
 Amounts are generally received within 30 days of being recorded as receivables.